ElizabethHolmes/KEGG_mapping/README.md

     ./KEGG_mapping.py BLAST2GO_KEGG_mapping.txt

 ## Output
-KEGG_mapping outputs a text file, 'KEGG_mapping.txt', with two columns.
-The first is the sequence name and the second is a KEGG pathway associated with that sequence.
+KEGG_mapping outputs two text files, 'KEGG_mapping_1.txt' and 'KEGG_mapping_2.txt'.
+Both of these have two columns.
+The first is the sequence name and the second is one or more KEGG pathways associated with that sequence.
+In 'KEGG_mapping_1.txt', all pathways for a sequence are listed as a semicolon-delimited list on one line.
+In 'KEGG_mapping_2.txt', each pathway is listed on a separate line.

-There are likely to be duplicate entries in this text file, as some sequences may be associated with more than one enzyme in the same pathway.
-Before further use the file should be edited to remove these duplicate entries, e.g. using UNIX sort and uniq commands.